WordPress.org vs WordPress.com: A Candid Face-off!

 Which way to go?

 Now that you know the difference between WordPress.com and WordPress.org we suggest you tread carefully before investing your hard-earned money and precious time.
 With WordPress.org or what we call self-hosted WordPress, you have full control over themes and plugins.
-You can easily modify the themes using our WordPress Theme Builder to suit your needs for your very own website – Your virtual address in the web world!
+You can easily modify the themes using our WordPress website builder to suit your needs for your very own website – Your virtual address in the web world!

 Best Drag and Drop interface to Design stunning WordPress Themes